Wooseok: 2016–2022: Debut with Pentagon, Wooseok X Kuanlin, and solo activities

-2023–present: Departure from Cube Entertainment and solo activities
+2023–present: Departure from Cube Entertainment and KIK

 In April 2023, Wooseok replaced bandmate Shinwon as the DJ of Pentagon's Night Radio.
 He collaborated with Filipino singer Maymay Entrata on the song "Autodeadma", which was released on April 28.
 On October 9, it was announced that Wooseok had left Cube Entertainment alongside fellow Pentagon members Yeo One, Yan An, Yuto, and Kino.
 On December 21, he released a duet with singer Soyeon of Laboum titled "We Are I" as a part of MBTI Project.

 On January 2, 2024, Wooseok signed an exclusive contract with UNDFND Entertainment, and announced an album and fan meeting within the first half of the year.
 He released his first single album Empty Paper with the lead single "Navy Blue" and the b-side "Sketch" on February 24.
 In late May, he released the English song "You" alongside Australian-Japanese producer Taka Perry.
 He released another version of the song featuring Finnish singer Robin Packalen in June.

-In June 2025, Wooseok created the project band KIK alongside Jung Min-hyuk of Lacuna and Oh Myung-seok of SURL.
-Their self-titled debut EP was released the same month, with the lead single "Simple".
+In February 2025, Wooseok released the song "Romance", and appeared on an episode of King of Mask Singer.
+The following month, signed with S27M Entertainment to begin activities as an actor.
+In May, he released his debut EP, Ender to Ander.
+He collaborated with Japanese singer Chiaki Mayumura on the city pop song "Friday Night Kiss".
+Wooseok created the project band KIK alongside Jung Min-hyuk of Lacuna and Oh Myung-seok of SURL.
+Their self-titled debut EP was released in June, with the lead single "Simple".
+The same month, Wooseok was one of the six artists out of nearly 800 applicants selected for the CJ Cultural Foundation's Tune Up program, which supports indie artists by providing 25 million won for two album productions, concert support, and other benefits.
+He held a solo concert in Tokyo in August.
+In September, Wooseok was announced as a contestant on the band-making survival show Steal Heart Club.
+He also he co-wrote the singles "Fly to the Youth" by Nowz featuring Yuqi and "Gone" by Yuqi.